-Refunds are authorized for: (a) program closures for repair or renovation when an alternate care setting is not provided (b) unexpected prolonged child absence due to Family emergency or extended illnesses, (c) other extenuating circumstances (Garrison Commander's decision, (d) withdrawal from a regularly scheduled child care program upon receipt of PCS orders and (e) withdrawal from a Youth Sport (occurring before mid-season of the sport).
+Refunds are authorized for: (a) program closures for repair or renovation when an alternate care setting is not provided (b) unexpected prolonged child absences over 2 weeks, with Garrison Commander approval, due to Family emergency or extended illnesses, (c) other extenuating circumstances (Garrison Commander's decision), (d)withdrawal from a Youth Sport (occurring before mid-season of the sport).
 Forms are available at Parent Central Services or at your program facility.